 If you don’t treat an ingrown toenail, it will lead to complications.
-Some of the complications brought by untreated ingrown include foot ulcers, loss of blood, open sores, and infection that may get to the bones.
+Some of the complications brought by untreated ingrown toenails include foot ulcers, loss of blood, open sores, and infection.

-To prevent ingrown complications, immediately seek for medical help.
+To prevent ingrown complications, immediately seek medical help.

-The following are some of the ways to prevent ingrown toenail.
+The following are some of the ways to prevent ingrown toenails.

 - Always cut your toenails